michuW93/kafka_tutorial/README.md

 so every partition has leader and replications on another Brokers.
 When there would be topic with 3 partitions and replication factor 2 then we would have every partition on 2 Brokers.

+At any time only one broker can be a leader for a partition and only that leader can receive and serve data for a partition.
+Other brokers will synchronize the date.

+Each partition has one leader and many ISR